-- Older people - People with long-term conditions - Families, children and young people - Working age people (including those recently retired and students) - People whose circumstances may make them vulnerable - People experiencing poor mental health (including people with dementia)
+- People whose circumstances may make them vulnerable - People experiencing poor mental health (including people with dementia)

 Before visiting, we reviewed a range of information about the practice.
 We asked the practice to give us information in advance of the site visit and asked other organisations to share their information about the service.
-We carried out an announced visit on the 16 December 2015.
+We carried out an announced visit on the 09 December 2015.
 We reviewed information provided on the day by the practice and observed how patients were being cared for.

-We spoke with 15 patients, three members of the patient participation group and seven members of staff, including the GPs, practice manager, advanced nurse practitioner, health care assistant, reception and administration staff.
-In addition we spoke with staff from two residential/nursing homes where the practice has a number of patients.
+We spoke with seven patients, three members of the patient participation group and eight members of staff, including the GPs, practice manager, practice nurse, health care assistant, reception and administration staff.

-We reviewed 23 Care Quality Commission comment cards where patients and members of the public had shared their views and experiences of the service.
+We reviewed 41 Care Quality Commission comment cards where patients and members of the public had shared their views and experiences of the service.